-The SERVER MUST respond with the first page in case no pagination parameters are sent in the request.

-In paginated responses, the SERVER MUST add the following fields to the links object in the message body:

-- first: a string that represents the URL to request the first page of resources in that endpoint.
+- Be able to handle requests containing just a page[size] query parameter, just a page[number], or both. - Support pagination for GET requests in every base endpoint, such as /2021-04/events and /2021-04/mountainAreas. - Respond with the first page if no pagination parameters are sent in the request. - In paginated responses, add the following fields to the links object in the message body: - first: a string that represents the URL to request the first page of resources in that endpoint.
 Non-nullable. - last: a string that represents the URL to request the last page of resources in that endpoint.
 Non-nullable. - self: a string that represents the URL to request the current page of resources in that endpoint.
 Non-nullable. - next: a string that represents the URL to request the next page of resources in that endpoint.
 The next URL MUST be the same as last in case the next page is out of bounds.
-Non-nullable. - prev: a string that represents the URL to request the previous page of resources in that endpoint.
+Nonnullable. - prev: a string that represents the URL to request the previous page of resources in that endpoint.
 The prev URL MUST be the same as first in case the previous page is out of bounds.
 Non-nullable.